oroinc/documentation/commerce/user_guide/overview/customers/customer_users_overview.rst

 In Customer Users section, you can:

-* View, edit and create new customer users
+* View, edit, and create new customer users.
-* Select their roles in OroCommerce to define their level of permissions and access to the actions and data in OroCommerce store frontend
+* Select their roles in OroCommerce to define their level of permissions and access to the actions and data in OroCommerce store frontend.
 * Manage customer user information:

     - Name